You've landed on the "About..

 and mod-wires routed between components.
 Any of these jobs can involve replacing simple thru-hole components, or the more

 taxing high-density surface mount FPGA and DSP devices with 100's of fine legs, or BGA devices with 200+ Ball Pads.

 How did this all these Sector101 projects start?

-It all started in 2006 with an idea I had about making some type of memory circuit that would work in place of the long-obsolete Yamaha SYEMB06 memory board for my SY85.
+It all started in 2006 with an idea I had about making some type of memory circuit that would work in place of the obsolete Yamaha SYEMB06 memory board for my SY85.

 I had no schematic for the SYEMB06 so after a lot of probing on the SY's connectors and internal components I finally got a rough schematic worked out.
-With this info the first prototype veroboard-mounted circuit was built and working.
+Armed with this info the first prototype veroboard-mounted circuit was built and working.

 Around the same time there was a discussion on the YamahaForums site about re-creating the SYEMB06 module as